mjakuipers/TULIP-DevBoard/README.md

 # TULIP-DevBoard and TULIP-Module
 README for the TULIP4041 DevBoard and Module.

+WARNING for firmware version 0.96:
+When experimenting with the Wand please be aware that sending strings with characters < 0x10 can lead to a crash of the calculator that can be recoverd from only by completely removing power (and batteries) and the TULIP.
+The firmware replaces these characters with a space.
+With the wand send command it is still possible to construct these strings and send this.

 To order, contact me directly with your email address to receive an order form.

 Please be aware that the firmware files are in the TULIP4041-P2/build subdirectory.
 The firmware files are: